 Our policy on E-Safety is a stand-alone document.
 We take our responsibilities to educate our pupils to stay safe when using all digital technologies appropriate to their age very seriously.
-Children will receive guidance in PHSEE, computing and critical thinking lessons as well as through assemblies and during national online safety day.
+Where our children are asked to work from home, whether during periods of remote home schooling or for homework and research projects, we expect that pupils will follow school codes and report anything that concerns them.
+Children will receive guidance in RPS, computing and critical thinking lessons as well as through assemblies and during national online safety day.
 All lessons will be age appropriate.
+The use of technology has become a significant component of many safeguarding issues.
+Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm.
+An effective approach to online safety empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.